rtosm/rtosm/README.md

 # Installation

-The Rails Port is a Ruby on Rails application that uses PostgreSQL as its database, and has a large number of dependencies for installation.
-For full details please see [INSTALL.md](INSTALL.md)
+The prerequisite of the rtosm is openstreetmap-website which is the backbone code of the openstreetmap API database.

 ## openstreetmap-website

-To insin order to tall rtosm, you need to install the [openstreetmap-website](https://github.com/openstreetmap/openstreetmap-website) first.
+To install rtosm, you need to install the [openstreetmap-website](https://github.com/openstreetmap/openstreetmap-website) first.

 ## rtosm install
 ```